global-asp/asp-source/en/0210_tingi-and-the-cows.md

-# Tingi and the Cows
+# Tingi and the cows

 ##
 Tingi lived with his